-sale of investments,91 or the administration of the charitable activities.
-Incurring such debts by charitable foundations could be cause for revocation of their charitable status.92 The inability of a foundation to incur debts may seriously impair its ability to engage in related businesses.
+charitable foundations could be cause for revocation of their charitable status.
+91 The inability of a foundation to incur debts may seriously impair its ability to engage in related businesses.

 Restriction on control of corporations by charitable foundations - Charitable foundations cannot acquire control of any corporation.
-Control usually means that the foundation owns, or the foundation plus persons not dealing with it at arm's length own, more than 50% of a corporation's issued share capital with full voting rights.93 Failure to comply with the prohibition requirement would be grounds for the imposition of penalty tax equal to 5% tax on dividends paid to the foundation, and would be increased to 100% tax on dividends paid to the foundation on a repeat infraction within 5 years.94 Furthermore, the foundation's charitable status may also run the risk of being revoked.95 For the purpose of revocation, a charitable foundation would be deemed not to have acquired control provided it has not purchased or otherwise acquired for consideration more than 5% of any class of shares of the corporation.
+Control usually means that the foundation owns, or the foundation plus persons not dealing with it at arm's length own, more than 50% of a corporation's issued share capital with full voting rights.
+Failure to comply with the prohibition requirement would be grounds for the imposition of penalty tax equal to 5% tax on dividends paid to the foundation, and would be increased to 100% tax on dividends paid to the foundation on a repeat infraction within 5 years.
+Furthermore, the foundation's charitable status may also run the risk of being revoked.
+For the purpose of revocation, a charitable foundation would be deemed not to have acquired control provided it has not purchased or otherwise acquired for consideration more than 5% of any class of shares of the corporation.
 Therefore, a gift of shares, regardless of the percentage, will not result in a foundation being considered to control a corporation, and it would not risk revocation as long as it does not acquire more than 5% of the shares for consideration.

 No business activities by private foundations - There are many reasons that have made private foundations attractive, e.g. as a vehicle to accomplish the philanthropic objectives of high net-worth individuals.
-One of the most attractive features of a private foundation is that the board of directors of a private foundation does not need to deal at arm's length with the donor, and therefore the donor can remain in control of the foundation and the gifted property.96 However, private foundations are prohibited from engaging in any business activities.
+One of the most attractive features of a private foundation is that the board of directors of a private foundation does not need to deal at arm's length with the donor, and therefore the donor can remain in control of the foundation and the gifted property.
+However, private foundations are prohibited from engaging in any business activities.